BorisTB/stfuandclick/README.md

 - finish documentation
 - finish tests
+- use websockets to update clicks
+- debounce click request
 - storybook for UI library
 - Consider removing Redux
 - Tooltip when link is copied after click on input